sa-tre/satre-specification/docs/source/pillars/data_management.md

 ## Identity and access management

-_The ability of the TRE operator to ensure the right people (identities) can access the tools and data they need, and no more._
+_The ability of the TRE operator to ensure the right people (identities) can only access the tools and data they need._

 ```{list-table}
 :header-rows: 1